Saturday, December 13, 2025

 When we feel ourselves striving, in this physical realm, for very tempting human recognition and are frustrated because we don't get recognized as prominently as someone else, let's remember the disciples.
 Take lessons out of their spiritual blindness so we can avoid the same case of our own spiritual blindness; and escaped the danger of falling away.
 As God’s children and co-heirs with our Lord Jesus (Romans 8:17), purchased by His blood in His grace by faith (1 Peter 1:18-19, 1 Corinthians 6:20, and Revelation 5:9), let’s be grounded in His Word.
 His Word is the rock, our only unshakable foundation.

-We may not be the greatest but the least, yet we have the Lord’s assurance: ““Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
+We may not be the greatest but the least, yet in His grace by faith in Him, we have the Lord’s assurance: ““Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.”
 (Matthew 7:24-25 ESV).
 The fundamental truth is this, the Lord Jesus says: "The greatest among you will be your servant."
 (Matthew 23:11 NIV).

 And I say, AMEN!